-Depression can occur in anyone of any age, irrespective of your background or how stressful your life history is.
+Depression can occur to anyone of any age irrespective of your background or how stressful was your life history.

 For the elderly, depression can be a common problem.
-They may be lonely, may have lost their loved ones, financial savings could be running low, absence of caring and supportive communal network, have medical problems, or they may expect more than what their loved ones can provide.
+They may be lonely, may have lost their loved ones, financial savings could be running low, the absence of caring and supportive communal network, have medical problems, or they expected more than what their loved ones can provide.

-A depressed elderly person may not want to see anyone or even take his or her prescribed medication.
-They may also refuse to eat and do anything except just stay in bed.
-These will just make the depression worse.
+A depressed elderly person may refuse to see anyone or even take their prescribed medication.
+They may refuse to eat and do anything except to just stay in bed.
+These will make the depression worse.

-Most of the time, it is difficult for you to know if the elderly is suffering from depression or otherwise.
-They may be on medication or suffering from existing conditions such as diabetes, cancer or strokes, which you may interpret as the cause of their anxiety and not symptoms of depression.
+Most of the time it is difficult to know if the elderly are suffering from depression or otherwise.
+They may be suffering from existing conditions such as diabetes, cancer or strokes and these are anxiety and not symptoms of depression.

-They will not tell you of their problem, as they do not want to burden you.
-Therefore, by the time you come to know of this, it may be too late.
+They won't tell you their problem so as not to burden you.
+By the time you come to know of it, it may be too late.

 Look out for the following signs that may suggest depression:

 - Difficulty doing routine things at home and may withdraw from pursuing their interest in what used to be their favorite pastime, such as gardening.

 - The difficulty with their body movement or speech which may be slow and sluggish.

 - They may indicate or give signs of being disheartened, useless or insignificant.
 They think that they will be a burden.